galk-research/pddlsim/docs/contributor_guide/remote-simulator-protocol/latest.rst

 Session operation
 ~~~~~~~~~~~~~~~~~

 After `Session setup`_, the simulation has officialy begun.
 Session operation is the final stage of an RSP session, and where the bulk of its time is spent.
-In this phase, an agent may use a set of provided "services", and advance the simulation by performing grounded actions.
+In this stage, an agent may use a set of provided "services", and advance the simulation by performing grounded actions.
 All of this, using RSP requests.

 Services
 ````````